 The Dangerous Wild Animals Act 1976 aims to ensure that where private individuals keep dangerous wild animals they do so in circumstances which create no risk to the public and which safeguard the welfare of the animals.

 A fee is payable on application plus all veterinary inspection fees.
 The current fee is given in the Council's Fees and Charges list.
 A licence is valid for two years.
 If the application is withdrawn by the applicant after submission a non-returnable minimum charge of £20 will be made to recover administration costs.
-This will increase to £50 if a site visit has been made.
+No refund will be given if a site visit has been made.
 All veterinary fees incurred will also be payable.

 You can an application form (link below) to complete and return with the fee.
 We are unable to process online applications at this time.